UEFA Financial Fair Play Regulations: Creation of a big club status quo

-One of the major criticisms of FFP is the possibility of solidifying the so-called big clubs which generate largest revenue and profits, and can consequently spend more money on transfers.
+One major criticism of FFP is the possibility of further entrenching the positions of the largest clubs, which generate the most revenue and profits, and can consequently spend more money on transfers and player wages.

-Qualification and participation in the Champions League is regarded as a lucrative affair and can earn clubs up to £60 million in prize money and television rights a season if a club makes it to the final.
+Qualification and participation in the Champions League is a lucrative endeavor, paying out up to £60 million in prize money and television rights per season to clubs that reach the final.
 A club only has to play 13 matches from the group stages to reach the final.
 In comparison, finishing bottom of the Premier League is now worth £175 million, but is won over 38 matches.